 The Island of Gozo, located in the Mediterranean Sea, is part of the archipelago of Malta.
-Gozo has a very rich history, which surrounds you as you explore the idyllic island.
+Gozo has a very rich past, which surrounds you as you explore the idyllic island.
 We’ve put together a quick yet comprehensive history of Gozo so that when you travel here, you’re aware of the incredible history of the grounds you walk on.
-We don’t leave a stone unturned at Ellie Boo!
+We don’t leave a stone unturned at Ellie Boo, and we love uncovering the island’s secrets and hidden gems that just seem to keep on coming.

 The history of Gozo dates back to the Neolithic period, where the island’s earliest inhabitants were the Għawdex people, a Neolithic tribe who lived on the island around 5200 BCE.
 They left behind a number of megalithic structures, including the Ggantija Temples, which are believed to be the oldest free-standing structures in the world.
 These temples were built from large limestone slabs and are considered to be an important example of prehistoric architecture.